-Magazine for Alternative Investment Funds, Inter-national Arbitration, Real Estate and Taxation for the year 2011.
-We have been consistently ranked in tier I by Asia Pacific Legal 500 for our International Tax, Investment Funds and TMT practices.
-We have won the prestigious "Asian- Counsel's Socially Responsible Deals of the Year 2009" by Pacific Business Press, in addition to being Asian-Counsel Firm of the Year 2009 for the practice areas of Private Equity and Taxation in India.
-Indian Business Law Journal listed our Tax.
-PE & VC and TMT practices in the India Law Firm Awards 2009.
+We have been adjudged the winner of the Indian Law Firm of the Year 2010 for TMT by IFLR.
+We have won the prestigious "Asian-Counsel's Socially Responsible Deals of the Year 2009" by Pacific Business Press.

+In addition to being Asian-Counsel Firm of the Year 2009 for the practice areas of Private Equity and Taxation in India.
+Indian Business Law Journal listed our Tax, PE & VC and Technology-Media-Telecom (TMT) practices in the India Law Firm Awards 2009.
+Legal 500 (Asia-Pacific) has also ranked us #1 in these practices for 2009-2010.
 We have been ranked the highest for 'Quality' in the Financial Times - RSG Consulting ranking of Indian law firms in 2009.
 The Tax Directors Handbook, 2009 lauded us for our constant and innovative out-of-the-box ideas.
-In an Asia survey by International Tax Review (September 2003), we were voted as a top-ranking law firm and recognized for our cross-border structuring work.
-Other past recognitions include being named the Asian Law Firm of the Year (Pro Bono) 2001 and Indian Law Firm of the Year 2000 by the International Financial Law Review.
+Other past recognitions include being named the Indian Law Firm of the Year 2000 and Asian Law Firm of the Year (Pro Bono) 2001 by the International Financial Law Review, a Euromoney publication.